geopla/improved-dollop/README.md

 # Reactive Stuff
+This project is just a playground to get proficient with reactive systems.
+The goal is to investigate reactive software architecture by building a system with simple business logic only.
+Focus is on how to organize and test such a system.
+Starting a s simple as possible.
+A follow-up project will examine the subject on a Spring Boot project.

 ## System with several asynchronous services
 The challenge is how to connect reactive services with long-running tasks.
 The option we started